 - The Office of International Affairs will send an itemized program fee worksheet for each college’s faculty-led or Ohio State-sponsored programs to the college senior fiscal officer in advance of publishing the study abroad program fee.

-- The senior fiscal officer will be responsible for reviewing the program fee worksheet, recording the college’s level of financial support if applicable, and returning the Program Fee Worksheet to the Office of International Affairs.
+- The senior fiscal officer will be responsible for reviewing the program fee worksheet, recording the college’s level of financial support if applicable and returning the Program Fee Worksheet to the Office of International Affairs.

 - The Office of International Affairs will publish the program fee after receipt of the Program Fee Worksheet from the senior fiscal officer.

-- The deadlines for faculty led programs includes important milestone dates for setting program fees.
+- The deadlines for faculty led programs include important milestone dates for setting program fees.
 These dates are set based on our experience working with airlines, vendors, host institutions and other providers and cannot be changed.